 Secured credit cards are the easiest to get approved for because there is no risk for the card company.
 They are the last resort because your deposit money could be invested elsewhere.
 Most people will begin with a secured credit card and then transfer to an unsecured card.
 With that being said, using a secured credit card is a great way to improve your credit score over time.

 After building your credit score through a secured card, you may want to upgrade and receive your deposit back.
 Consider looking for a secured credit card company that also offers unsecured cards.
 This will allow you to receive your secured deposit back without impacting your credit score.
+If you shop at a retail store regularly, you can also look into store credit cards offered by the retailer.
+These cards usually have no annual fee and are easy to qualify for.

 Part of your credit score calculation is the age of your credit accounts, which is why closing a secured account will impact your credit score.
 Instead, switch from a secured to an unsecured card within the same company.
 This allows you to maintain the credit account age while receiving your deposit.